GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Method

 such that the approximate $z$-subproblem solution $z^{k+1}$ satisfies

 In words, $\rho u^{k+1}+s^k$ belongs to the \emph{$\eps^k_z$-subdifferential} at $z^{k+1}$, which means

 \end{lemma} The lemma shows that at each iteration, $\rho u^{k+1}$ is nearly a subgradient of $g$ at $z^{k+1}$.
-As $\eps_z^k$ decays quickly to zero, the error in this second optimality condition quickly becomes small.
-Hence for purposes of termination criteria, \method{} only needs to monitor the first condition: $\nabla f(x^{k}) + \rho M^{T}u^{k}$.
+The user-provided routine to solve the $z$ subproblem must guarantee the sequence of errors $\{\sqrt{\eps^k_z}\}$ is summable.
+Consequently, $\eps^k_z$ decays quickly to zero, and the error in satisfying the second optimality condition becomes negligible.
+Hence \method{} only monitors the error in the first condition, $\nabla f(x^{k}) + \rho M^{T}u^{k}$, to determine when it should terminate.

 \paragraph{Termination criteria.} Based on the above discussion, we define the primal and dual residuals of problem~\eqref{eq:problem-formulation} as